Entire Care Systems, Inc. · Est. 2026

 In Progress · 2026

-Early-stage outreach to health system partners in Western Kenya to explore formal collaboration for CECE's Phase 0 pilot.
-IRB preparation and site-readiness planning underway pending partnership agreement.
+Active outreach to health system partners across Sub-Saharan Africa, South Asia, and Latin America to explore formal collaboration for CECE's Phase 0 pilot.
+IRB preparation and site-readiness planning underway pending partnership agreements.

 In Progress · 2026